-Katheryn Elizabeth Hudson (born October 25, 1984), known professionally as Katy Perry, is an American singer, songwriter, and television personality.
-Known for her influence on pop music and her camp style, she has been dubbed the "Queen of Camp" by Vogue and Rolling Stone.
-At 16, Perry released the unsuccessful gospel album Katy Hudson (2001) under Red Hill Records.
-After moving to Los Angeles at 17, she signed to Capitol Records and rose to fame with the pop rock album One of the Boys (2008).
-Its lead single, "I Kissed a Girl", topped the U.S. Billboard Hot 100.
-Perry's disco-influenced pop record Teenage Dream (2010) became the only album by a woman to spawn five U.S. number-one singles: "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)".
-Its reissue, subtitled The Complete Confection (2012), produced the U.S. number-one single "Part of Me".
-The dance-inspired Prism (2013) yielded two U.S. number-one singles, "Roar" and "Dark Horse".
-Perry's subsequent albums, Witness (2017), Smile (2020) and 143 (2024), were met with varied critical and commmercial success.
-Perry is one of the best-selling music artists of all time, with estimated sales of over 151 million records worldwide.
+Katheryn Elizabeth Hudson, born October 25, 1984, is an American singer, songwriter, and television personality known professionally as Katy Perry.
+She released a gospel album titled Katy Hudson in 2001 under Red Hill Records, which was unsuccessful.
+After moving to Los Angeles at age 17, she signed with Capitol Records and gained fame with her 2008 album One of the Boys, which featured the single "I Kissed a Girl" that topped the U.S. Billboard Hot 100.
+Her 2010 album Teenage Dream incorporated disco influences and produced five U.S. number-one singles: "California Gurls," "Teenage Dream," "Firework," "E.T.," and "Last Friday Night (T.G.I.F.)."
+The album's reissue, The Complete Confection (2012), included the U.S. number-one single "Part of Me."
+Her 2013 album Prism produced two U.S. number-one singles, "Roar" and "Dark Horse."
+Perry's subsequent albums, Witness (2017), Smile (2020), and 143 (2024), received mixed critical and commercial responses.
+She has sold over 151 million records worldwide, making her one of the best-selling music artists of all time.

 Full artist profile →Based on recent setlists, you're likely to hear: